elulrich/Website/navigation.md

   * Interactive Visualizations (PyBMRBVis)
   * RMBRB Tool
   * MolProbity results
-* Services** (was 'Analyze' - dangerous term as a data repository technically not allowed to 'analyze')
+* Services** (was 'Analyze' - dangerous term as a data repository technically not allowed to 'analyze' data in the repository)
   * Validation tools
   * Statistics and visualizations
     * NMR Statistics